BhanuGuragain0/Hacker_AI/README.md

 <p align="center">
   <em>
-    Engineered at Coventry University's Student Cyber Lab ⚡, <strong>Hacker_AI</strong> is a self evolving, AI powered war machine designed to preempt, counter, and annihilate cyber threats before they surface.
-With a modular design integrating autonomous decision making, quantum resistant cryptography, and self healing infrastructure, Hacker_AI pushes the boundaries of digital warfare. 🔥💻
+    Engineered at Coventry University's Student Cyber Lab ⚡, <strong>Hacker_AI</strong> is a self-evolving, AI-powered war machine designed to preempt, counter, and annihilate cyber threats before they surface.
+With a modular design integrating autonomous decision making, quantum-resistant cryptography, and self-healing infrastructure, Hacker_AI pushes the boundaries of digital warfare. 🔥💻
   </em>
 </p>